chartmogul/chartmogul-python/README.md

 ## Configuration

+[Deprecation] - `account_token`/`secret_key` combo is deprecated.
+Please use API key for both fields.
+Version 3.x will introduce a breaking change in authentication configuration.
+For more details, please visit: https://dev.chartmogul.com/docs/authentication

 First create a `Config` object by passing your account token and secret key, available from the administration section of your ChartMogul account.
 You need to pass this configuration object as the first argument to each request.